Vitamins

 • Before your visit, write down questions you want answered.

-• At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
-Also write down any new instructions your provider gives you for your child.
+• At the visit, write down the name of a new diagnosis and any new medicines, treatments, or tests.
+Also write down any new instructions your doctor gives you for your child.

 • Know why a new medicine or treatment is prescribed and how it will help your child.
-Also know what the side effects are.
+Also know what the side effects are and when they should be reported.

 • Ask if your child’s condition can be treated in other ways.